BarnesFoundation/barnes-tms-extract/README.md

 We have [elasticsearch][] and [kibana][] v5.4 running on aws.
 Contact Micah Walter for credentials.

+For more context into the early decision making of the system, see the [architecture doc][./ARCHITECTURE.md].
+For more information about how the CSV files for image information are created, see the [datascience doc](./DATASCIENCE.md).

 ## Data Pipeline

 On a nightly basis, the scripts in [scripts/update][] run on the admin server to: